wduquette/joe/mdbook/src/patterns.md

 ## Named-Field Patterns

 A named-field pattern matches the type and field values for any Joe value with named fields.
+It will also match a [`Fact`](library/type.joe.Fact.md) value based on its relation and fields.

 ```joe
 class Thing {